 - Are you in the wrong relationship?

-- Live somewhere that doesn’t bring you happiness?
+- Do you live somewhere that doesn’t bring you happiness?

 - Perhaps you’ve recently had a baby and are struggling to adjust (if that is you then this is a great resource that could help)